Dodge the Draft

 As for doors, they also need a good inspection before cold weather hits, Hayes said.
 “The door could be a place where you get drafts,” he said.
 Close the door and inspect all the edges for signs of daylight.
 If any daylight shows through, look into replacing the weather stripping around the door — another do-it-yourself project, Hayes said.
 The rubber sweep on the bottom of the door might also need replacing, he added.

 For those who are a handy, they may want to remove the trim around the door and inspect the insulation in the walls surrounding the door.
-You can also call an insulation contractor to inspect them for you.
-Over time, that can deteriorate and you will need an insulation removal service.
+Over time, that insulation can deteriorate and need replacing.

 Just like windows, doors can also be replaced in winter, he noted.
 The need for replacing might depend on the age of your home.
 Old wooden doors and windows are great technology when introduced, but are now outdated and pale in comparison to their modern counterparts, Hayes said.